-PCH2cure Work Packages: Gastrointestinal Symptoms in PCH2A
+PCH2cure Work Package: Gastrointestinal Symptoms in PCH2A

-PCH2cure Work Packages: Gastrointestinal Symptoms in PCH2A
+PCH2cure Work Package: Gastrointestinal Symptoms in PCH2A

 © Janzarik, W. G., Krägeloh-Mann, I., Langer, T., van Buiren, M., Schaefer, H. E., & Gerner, P. (2021).
 Spasmodic Abdominal Pain and Other Gastrointestinal Symptoms in Pontocerebellar Hypoplasia Type 2.
 Neuropediatrics, 52(06), 495-498.